nsrr/cfs-documentation/pages/manuals/polysomnography/17-15-01-checking-outliers-procedure.md

  * <u>Typed participant ID and first field of the report (which should be participant ID) are matching.</u>  If they are not error message appears (program will not stop).
  * <u>Scorer ID is correct.
 Program is checking, if second field of the SAS report is three-digit number starting from 9.</u>  If it's something else error message (scorer ID out of range) appears.
  * <u>First and last lines of the report do not have string "30sec".</u>  When this string is found message: "30sec found in the first (or last) line of the report" appears.
  * <u>Presence of the outliers in the final report.</u> If any outlier is detected message appears on the screen with the description of outlier and actual value of outlier.
-If no outliers are detected message "NO OUTLIERS FOUND” appears.
+If no outliers are detected message "No Outliers Found” appears.
 The following values will be considered outliers:

      * 0% of Stage 1, Stage 2 or Stage REM
      * 90 % of any stage of sleep (Stage 1, Stage 2, Deep Sleep, Stage REM)